Meet Our Staff

 Nancy Vander Veer

-Nancy has been working at Knoxville Veterinary Clinic since 2007.
-Nancy graduated from Knoxville High School in 1982, and attended Ozark Christian College in Joplin, Missouri.
-After college, Nancy married Joe, and they have been together for 30 years.
-Joe currently works at 3M in Knoxville.
+Nancy has been working at the Knoxville Veterinary Clinic since 2007.
+She graduated from Knoxville High School in 1982 and then attended Ozark Christian College in Joplin, Missouri.
+After college, Nancy married Joe VanderVeer and together they have 3 children.

 Their oldest daughter, Stephanie married to her husband Dustin and now works at Merchants Bonding in Des Moines, Iowa.
 Their middle son Craig lives at home with Nancy and Joe.
 Bennett graduated from Knoxville High School in May of 2016 and currently attends Iowa State University.

 In addition to her family, Nancy has a house full of pets.
 Currently, she has three dogs named Penny, Bernie, and Charlie.
 Nancy also has three cats named Bug, Midge, and Eggs.
 When Nancy is not busy working as our receptionist, she enjoys spending time with family and friends, reading, sewing, and traveling to Florida.

 Hunter recently joined the Knoxville Veterinary Clinic team in June of 2018.
 Hunter brings with her 1 ½ years of professional grooming experience, specializing in all breeds of dogs as well as cats.
 Hunter graduated from Knoxville High School in 2014 and then went on to earn her Associates Degree in Agricultural Business from DMACC in 2016.
 Hunter then went on to attend a grooming academy to learn her trade.